 When filing your annual return to ACRA, you’re required to submit an electronic form comprising the following important particulars:

 - Financial year-end for the financial statements to be reported to, and lodged (if needed to)

 - Share capital

-The purpose of an annual return is to provide critical information to your company stakeholders so that they can make informed decisions in the coming financial year.
-You are required to file an Annual Return within 7 months of the financial year-end, and after you have held your Annual General Meeting (AGM).
+The purpose of an annual return filing is to provide the above critical information to your company stakeholders so that they can make informed decisions in the coming financial year.
+Your annual return filing due date and associated submission deadline is within 7 months of the financial year-end, and after you have held your Annual General Meeting (AGM).

-All Singapore companies are required to hold an AGM.
+Annual return filing requirements stipulate that all Singapore companies must hold an AGM.
 If you have just formed a new company, you will need to hold your first AGM within 6 months of your financial year-end.

 For non-listed companies with a financial year ending after 31 August 2018, do bear in mind that your financial statement has to be dated not more than 6 months before the AGM.
-For listed companies, the date of your financial statement has to be not more than 4 months before the AGM.
+For listed companies preparing AGM filing for submission to ACRA, the date of your financial statement has to be not more than 4 months before the AGM.

 Springs Motoring Pte Ltd is an SME with a financial year ending on 31 December 2020.
 They usually hold their AGM in mid-June.
 As they are planning to hold their AGM on 15 June 2021, their financial statement must be ready by 15 June 2021 with the consent of shareholders obtained.

 Although all companies must hold an AGM, some are exempt.
 For dormant relevant companies (i.e. not a listed company nor a subsidiary of a listed company) with total assets of less than or equal to S$500,000 (consolidated value if it is an ultimate parent company), you are exempted from preparing financial statements and therefore do not need to hold an AGM.